jacobjr/EvoImp/README.md

 ------------------------------------------
 ~~~

-- Datasets      --> It contains the databases used in the experiments presented in the article.
+- datasets      --> It contains the databases used in the experiments presented in the article.
-- Code          --> It contains the Java code of EvoImp and the libraries used.
+- src          --> It contains the Java code of EvoImp and the libraries used.
-- Supp          --> It has additional data cited in the article, such as baseline tests.
+- supp          --> It has additional data cited in the article, such as baseline tests.

 ~~~